nanthony80/repliSTREAM/README.md

 repliSTREAM is a project aimed at reproducing and extending the environmental DNA (eDNA) metabarcoding analysis of Ballini et al., 2024, with emphasis on freshwater fish biodiversity.
 Although the original study also reported amphibians, birds, and mammals from its multi-marker approach, this project limits its scope to fish taxa to directly replicate the core biodiversity results of the original study.

 Using the publicly available dataset of eDNA samples from six rivers in northwestern Italy, amplified with two 12S rRNA markers (Tele02: Taberlet et al., 2018; Vert01: Riaz et al., 2011), repliSTREAM evaluates the reproducibility of the Barque (Mathon et al. 2021) command-line interface (CLI) pipeline and compares it with two alternatives: APSCALE-CLI (Buchner et al., 2022) and the GUI-based eDNA-Container App (Wheeler et al., 2024).
+Vertebrate reference database creation was performed using Creating Reference databases for Amplicon-Based Sequencing (CRABS) (Jeunen et al., 2023).
 Post-clustering curation and decontamination steps were performed with LULU (Frøslev et al., 2017) and microDecon (McKnight et al., 2019) to ensure error reduction and contamination control across pipelines.
 All scripts, instructions, and results are provided to enable full replication, cross-pipeline comparison, and visualization of fish community outputs, supporting transparent and reproducible research in eDNA metabarcoding.

 This project is part of my personal learning journey in eDNA metabarcoding bioinformatics.
 I am not a professional researcher or bioinformatician, so errors or oversights may be present.
 Feedback and suggestions are welcome to help improve it.